CumulusNetworks/docs/content/cumulus-netq-32/Provision-Network-and-Devices/Switch-Lifecycle-Management/NetQ-Agent-Upgrade-LCM.md

 ### Sample Failed NetQ Agent Upgrade

 This example shows that an error has occurred trying to upgrade two of the four switches in a job.
 The error indicates that the access permissions for the switches are invalid.
-In this case, you need to modify the {{<link url="Switch-Management/#modify-switch-credentials" text="switch access credentials">}} and then create a new upgrade job.
+In this case, you need to modify the {{<link title="Manage Switch Inventory and Roles/#modify-switch-credentials" text="switch access credentials">}} and then create a new upgrade job.

 {{<figure src="/images/netq/lcm-netq-upgrade-example-failure-310.png" width="700">}}